 The full-time instructional faculty workload includes instruction, service to the students, service to the College and community, and professional development.
-Full-time instructional faculty at COM-FSM is subject to the following guidelines while on duty (as defined in Section VIII.5.g of the Personnel Manuel).
+Full-time instructional faculty at COM-FSM is subject to the following guidelines while on duty (as defined in Section VIII.5.f of the Personnel Manuel).
 A full workload includes:

-- Teaching 12 to 15 contact hours per week with one to four preparations - Teaching classes in accordance with the student learning outcomes of the course as described in the course outline - Maintaining accurate records of student attendance, student learning outcomes/grades in accordance with COM-FSM regulations - Submitting records to Chairperson after the end of the semester/session - Keeping at least 5 office hours per week - Participating in one standing committee; may be asked to participate in adhoc committees - Advising students - Participating in special College functions such as graduation
+- Teaching 12 to 15 contact hours per week with one to four preparations - Teaching classes in accordance with the student learning outcomes of the course as described in the course outline - Maintaining accurate records of student attendance and student learning outcomes/grades in accordance with COM-FSM regulations - Keeping at least 5 office hours per week - Participating in one standing committee; may be asked to participate in adhoc committees - Advising students - Participating in special campus functions - Participation in graduation

-- Participating in Division activities.
-This includes meetings, curriculum development and developing procedures for improving current classes

-- Participating in assessment activities
+- Participating in Division or Instructional Coordinator activities.
+This includes meetings, curriculum development and developing procedures for improving current classes - Participating in professional development, i.e. staying current in their professional field - Attending to additional needs of the College and the community as may be required such as: - 1) In house workshops - 2) Workshops for business or other agencies in the community - 3) Participation in student activities (clubs) - 4) Public relations - 5) Technical assistance for the community

-- Participating in professional development

-- Attending to additional needs of the College or the community as agreed upon by the faculty member in consultation with their supervisor such as:

-- 1) In house workshops

-- 2) Workshops for business or other agencies in the community

-- 3) Participation in student activities (clubs)

-- 4) Public relations

-- 5) Technical assistance for the community

-Under-load: An under load occurs when a faculty member's load is less than 12 contract hours due to cancellation of classes or insufficient enrollment.
-In the event of an under load, the respective administrative office through the Division Chair and in consultation with the faculty member is to determine an equivalent alternative work assignment.
+Under-load: When a faculty member's class is cancelled due to insufficient enrollment or a full class load cannot be assigned to a faculty member, the administration, through the Division Chair or Instructional Coordinator, in consultation with the faculty member is to determine an alternative work assignment.
+A faculty member's salary will not be reduced due to the under-load.

-Overload: When a faculty member's load is more than 15 contact hours, the additional course or section is considered an over load.
-After the Division Chair determines that a course or another section must be taught and assigns to a faculty member in addition to his/her full teaching load, an overload agreement is to be made after the core arrangement has been approved by the Vice President for Instructional Affairs.
+Overload: When the administration determines that a course or another section must be taught and assigns it to a faculty member with a maximum teaching load, the additional course or section is considered an overload.
+The overload agreement is to be made after the core workload arrangement has been approved by the Vice President for Instructional Affairs.
 Each contact hour above the 15 contact hours will be considered an overload.
 The faculty member has the right to refuse an overload and the decision will not affect the instructor's status.
-In determining an overload for a Division Chair, refer to Section VIII 5.i of Personnel Policy and procedure Manual.

 The faculty member is to be compensated above the amount of the regular salary.
 Compensation for the overload is to be computed at the current temporary instructor's rate and paid during the semester in which the overload occurs.
-Only faculty members with a satisfactory performance evaluation rating and those who have completed the one (1) year probationary period can teach an overload.
+Faculty may teach only one overload per semester.
 The President or designee must approve exceptions.
-The overload rate for more than 4 preparations per semester within his/her required teaching load of 15 contact hours is to be compensated for each contact hour of the course requiring additional preparation.
-[A faculty member is to be compensated for each contact hour of the course requiring the fifth preparation.]
+Only faculty members with a satisfactory performance evaluation rating can teach an overload.
+The overload rate for more than four preparations per semester within his/her required teaching load of fifteen contact hours is to be compensated for each contact hour of the course requiring additional preparation.